DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Experiments

 As shown in~\tabref{tb:main}, we conclude that \model achieves comparable or even higher generation quality compared with strong baselines.
 At the same time, \model consistently demonstrates its superiority in generating diverse outputs given the same input sequence.

-As we can see from ~\tabref{tb:main}, \model wins 23 out of 24 competitions (2 baselines $\times$ 4 tasks $\times$ 3 quality metrics) against the first group of AR baselines.
+As we can see from ~\tabref{tb:main}, \model wins competitions over at least one quality metric against 6 baselines $\times$ 4 tasks.
 Although NAR models such as LevT can also outperform AR baselines sometimes, they still lag well behind \model by large margins (i.e., relative improvements over 50$\%$ for BLEU in QG task and R-L in Dialogue task).
 Even compared with pre-trained then finetuned GPT2 models, \model still delivers superior performance than the base variant, and is comparable with the large variant, which has $8.2$ times more parameters than \model.
-This empirical results amply support our findings in~\Secref{sec:learning}, where we theoretically analyse the potential of diffusion models in modeling text sequences compared with AR models given sufficient diffusion steps.
+These empirical results amply support our findings in~\Secref{sec:learning}, where we theoretically analyze the potential of diffusion models in modeling text sequences compared with AR models given sufficient diffusion steps.

 \model, as a member of the deep generative model family, also exhibit the capacity to generate highly diverse sequences.
 As suggested by self-BLEU~(lower is better) and div-4~(higher is better), in almost all cases, \model significantly outperforms 4 AR baselines in terms of sentence-level diversity~(i.e., producing diverse outputs given the same input).
 For diversity in word choice within one sentence, we consider dist-1: a higher dist-1 indicates less repetition within a sentence.
 As we can see from~\tabref{tb:main}, \model has less repetition compared with encoder-decoder methods, but still fall behind the pre-trained GPT2 models (the same situation with BERTScore).
 These results suggest there is still room for improvement (e.g., use pre-training techniques) in diffusion models' token-level choice.
-Different from NAR-LevT, \model does not rely on an extra length prediction module, and is able to generate longer output sentences.
+Different from NAR-LevT, \model does not rely on an extra length prediction module but automatically decides by the padding token instead and is able to generate longer output sentences, indicated by the last column for average generation length.

 In~\tabref{tb:case}, we provide examples to showcase \textsc{DiffuSeq}'s ability to generate diverse samples.
 More examples can be found in Appendix~\ref{sec:appendix-case}.